 - first class public services which enhance the educational, cultural, physical and social environment of Derbyshire and make it a great place to live, visit and work

 We maintain an EMS to provide a structured way of managing the significant environmental aspects and impacts of our work in line with the council plan and our corporate environment policy.
 Our service plan outlines how our department will contribute to the achievement of the council plan pledges, including for a safer Derbyshire.
-Chapter two sets out our operational context and our focus on building a strong local economy, ensuring the public are kept safe and the environment is protected for future generations.
+Chapter 2 sets out our operational context and our focus on building a strong local economy, ensuring the public are kept safe and the environment is protected for future generations.
 Indicators and targets measure our progress.

 Our EMS applies to the activities, products and services provided at these sites:

 - County Hall, Matlock - local transport planning; economic regeneration, transport asset and flood risk management, traffic management, highway safety promotion, passenger transport services; highway maintenance, strategic spatial, minerals and waste planning and development management and business support services.